EgemenYis/DSA_210_TermProject/README.md

 ## Overview

-This project analyzes how food delivery demand changes over time and how it is affected by weather conditions.
+This project analyzes how food delivery demand changes over time and how it is influenced by weather conditions.

-The main objective is to understand whether variables such as temperature, precipitation, hour of the day, and day of the week have a meaningful impact on order volume.
+The main objective is to examine whether variables such as temperature, precipitation, hour of the day, and day of the week have a measurable impact on order volume.

 The project is structured in two main parts:
 - Exploratory Data Analysis (EDA)